 Scholarships Available through the Chemistry Department

-ACS Division of Analytical Undergraduate Award in Analytical - The award is for those with interest in analytical chemistry and to recognize students who display and aptitude for a career in the field.
-The award consists of a personalized certificate, monthly email from Analytical Chemistry with highlights from the journal, especially the news and feature sections and a one-year membership to the ACS Division of Analytical Chemistry.
-Student enrolled in CHEM 315 will be automatically considered by the faculty nominators, no application required.
+ACS Division of Analytical Chemistry Undergraduate Award in Analytical Chemistry - The award is for those with interest in analytical chemistry and to recognize students who display an aptitude for a career in the field.
+The award consists of a personalized certificate and a one-year membership to the ACS Division of Analytical Chemistry.
+Students enrolled in CHEM 315 will be automatically considered by the faculty nominators, no application required.